tkikawa/optsim/README.md

     - export ASSIMP=(path to ASSIMP installation directory)
     - export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:${ASSIMP}/lib

-If you want to use ASSIMP on Ubuntu, you can easiliy install it only with the following command.
+If you use Ubuntu, you can easiliy install it only with the following command.
 - sudo apt-get install assimp

+If you use MAC, you can easiliy install it only with the following command.
+- sudo brew install assimp

 ### Installation of ROOT
 - Download the binary file from [ROOT website](https://root.cern.ch/downloading-root) and decompress it.